Easy Whole Roast Pig

 - Peel the 3 garlic heads and thoroughly crush the garlic cloves.
 No need to peel.
-Add crushed garlic and water to a large container.
-Slowly add the salt, stirring to dissolve as much of the salt as possible.
+Add all ingredients to a medium stock pot.
+Bring to a boil, stirring to dissolve the salt.
+Set side to cool to room temperature.

 Mid-day of the day prior to the pig roast – pick up pig from butcher and keep on ice.

 Evening of the day prior to the pig roast – marinate pig: